etingof/pyasn1/README.md

     )
 ```

-Once you have your ASN.1 data structure defined, you can use it as a conventional
+Once you have your ASN.1 data structure defined, you can use it along
-data structure:
+the lines of corresponding Python type:

 ```python
 >>> record = Record()